Nehal-Pawar/Recommender-System/README.md

+# Recommender-System

-# Recommender-System 									         April 2018 – October 2019
+April 2018 – October 2019

-•	Predicted missing ratings by comparing a user’s ratings using SVD from the Surprise Library built in Python
+•	(Python) Predicted missing ratings by comparing a user’s ratings using SVD from the Surprise Library

-•	Recommended movies by (Item Based Collaborative filtering) paring similar user rating by utilizing spark features
+•	(Spark) Recommended movies by (Item Based Collaborative filtering) paring similar user rating

-•	Used spark MLlib ALS recommendation to predict missing ratings
+•	(Mllib) Used spark ALS recommendation to predict missing ratings for movie lens dataset